Estimated reading time: 6 minutes

 I hope you enjoy my cake recipe as much as we do at our house over Christmas.

-If you want to take this Cherry Almond Cake one step further, you could make a lovely frosting or glaze to add over the top of the cake.
+If you want to take this recipe one step further, you could make a lovely frosting or glaze to add over the top.

 It’s always a safe bet; I know from experience.